 Plantains are often referred to as cooking bananas because they need to be cooked before you eat them.
 They may be green, yellow, or very dark brown depending on the level of ripeness.

 The green plantains contain more starch; when they are cooked, they tend to have a soft texture and a neutral flavor.
-On the other hand, the ripe plantains can be eaten raw because the starch has been converted to sugar making them sweet, although they are not easily digestible in their raw state.
+On the other hand, the ripe ones can be eaten raw because the starch has been converted to sugar making them sweet, although they are not easily digestible in their raw state.
 Hence, the need for cooking is inevitable.

-The Green Plantains
+How To Cook Green Plantains

 The green plantains can be prepared in the same way you will make your Potatoes.
 You can boil them, mash them, and fry them.
 It is rich in starch, and it’s not sweet, but as it ages, the starch becomes converted to sugar.

-Ripe Yellow Plantains
+How To Cook Ripe Yellow Plantains

-Black (Overripe Plantains)
+How To Cook Black (Overripe Plantains)